Brazil minister fires analyst who opposed unauthorized wood exports

 Ibama had previously stated that wood cargoes must get export clearance from the federal Revenue Service, which is only granted after cross referencing with the country’s system for overseeing wood to verify that it is of legitimate origin.

-As such, Ibama is still be able to make spot inspections of wood cargoes bound for export.
+As such, Ibama is still able to make spot inspections of wood cargoes bound for export.

 The Amazon is the world’s largest rainforest and its preservation is seen as vital to curbing climate change because of the vast amount of greenhouse gas that it absorbs.